The Fast Company guide to eco-friendly back-to-school gear

 A durable lunch container

 Many lunch boxes are plastic or have plastic accessories, like ice packs.
-S’well, which is known for its water bottles, will launch a line of boxes and containers called S’well Eats on August 15.
-They are made from stainless steel, but are carefully designed to keep food hot for up to six hours and cold for up to eight.
+S’well, which is known for its water bottles, will launch a line of boxes and containers called S’nack by S’well and S’well Eats on August 15.
+They are made from stainless steel, but are carefully designed to keep food hot or cold till lunch time comes around.
 And they have an exterior copper wall that prevents the containers from sweating and creating condensation in your kid’s bag.
 Bowls start at $40, and snack boxes start at $19.99.

 A size-appropriate refillable bottle

 You want your kid to stay hydrated, but many drinking bottles designed for children are made from plastic.
 These bottles are designed to be used for a long time, but when they reach the end of their life, they will likely end up in a landfill.
 It’s better to go with a metal bottle, which will eventually decompose and also has the additional benefit of being able to regulate temperature.
-I recommend the Corkcicle, which is not actually a kids’ brand, but happens to create ergonomically designed bottles that are great for children.
+I recommend the Corkcicle, which is not actually a kids’ brand but happens to create ergonomically designed bottles that are great for children.
 The bottles have flat, rather than round sides, which makes them easier for kids to grip.
 And they have a silicone base so they stay put on a surface.
 And they also keep drinks cold for 25 hours, and warm for 12 hours.
 The brand has a large number of sizes and colors.
 The 9-ounce bottle is great for the toddler set and you can buy a straw cap for $9.95 if your kid finds it hard to drink directly from the bottle.
 When they’re older, they can graduate to the 16-ounce bottle.
 Canteens start at $19.99.

 New outfits